wrightben/codeeval/Array Absurdity - RapLeaf (PHP).md

 ## Description

-Imagine we have an immutable array of size *n* which we know to be filled with numbers ranging from 0 to (n - 2).
-The array contains exactly one duplicate number.
+Imagine we have an immutable array of size *n* which we know to be filled with digits ranging from 0 to (n - 2).
+The array contains exactly one duplicate digit.
 Find it.

 Bonus: Create a solution with constant space and time proportional to n.

 **Input sample:**

 Your program should accept as its first argument a path to a filename.
 Each line in this file is one test case.
 Ignore all empty lines.
-Each line begins with the size of the array (n), a semicolon, and a comma-separated list of positive numbers ranging from 0 to *n - 2*.
+Each line begins with the size of the array (n), a semicolon, and a comma-separated list of digits ranging from 0 to *n - 2*.

 > 5;0,1,2,3,0<br />
 20;0,1,10,3,2,4,5,7,6,8,11,9,15,12,13,4,16,18,17,14

 **Output sample:**

-Print out the duplicate number for each line:
+Print out the duplicate digit for each line:

 > 0<br />4